Space Stars: Syndication

 Astro and the Space Mutts was formerly available on Tubi.

 Home video

 On October 8, 2013, Warner Archive released Space Stars: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

+Popular culture

+Elektra appeared in the Jellystone! season three episode "Girl, You My Friend!" voiced by Ulka Simone Mohanty.
+She is an actress in the titular Sex and the City-esque series on Jellystone Television and has electric powers rather than psychic powers.